CBR vs. VBR: Differentiating Constant Bitrate from Variable Bitrate

 Live Stream Encoding

 CBR is the best setting for live stream encoding.
 The consistency of CBR makes it more reliable for time-sensitive data transport.
-This is ideal for live streaming since most live videos are broadcasted at a single bitrate.
+This is ideal for live streaming since most live videos are broadcast at a single bitrate.

 Since constant bitrate processes data at a consistent rate, there is no concern about the bitrate exceeding internet speeds.
 However, the reliability of output data from this encoding method leads to sacrificing quality in some situations.